zelmkhan/spice/README.md

 # Spice
 Single-sided liquidity protocol
 ## Description
 The protocol uses the pool delta to maintain the initial liquidity in the pool.
-If the delta is negative, the commission is increased, if the delta is positive, the base pool commission is applied.
-If the transaction results in a balance in the pools, then the protocol additionally rewards by halving the fee
+If the delta is negative, the commission is increased, if the delta is positive, the base pool commission is applied
 ```
 delta = current_liquidity - initial_liquidity
 ```